 Dried fruits and vegetables is another way to get long lasting treats for your rabbit.
 You can even purchase these directly from your local grocery store.
 When you purchase any pieces of fruits and vegetables, you’ll want to make sure they are safe.
 Check the ingredient to see if there is any added sugar.
 Many dried fruit packages sold for humans like to sweeten the deal with lots of extra sugar.
 That will be detrimental to a rabbit’s health, so you want to go for plain dried fruit.

 If you can’t find any dried fruits with no extra sugar at your grocery store, you can also get these types of treats from Small Pet Select.
-They have a wide variety of dried fruits to choose from, no sugar added! (don’t forget to click this link so you can get 15% off your order)
+They have a wide variety of dried fruits to choose from, no sugar added! (don’t forget to use the code BUNNYLADY to get 15% off your order)

 You can also try your hand at making some yummy treats for your rabbit.
 You can create these treats using your rabbit’s usual pellets and some healthy safe ingredients.
 Homemade treats won’t have as long a shelf life as those that you’ll get in the store, but they can still last a month if they are stored in the refrigerator.
 You’ll also know exactly what’s in these treats, so you won’t have to worry about any hidden ingredients.

 If you’re interested in finding some fun DIY treats for your rabbit, check out some of these recipes that I’ve tested.
 They’re easy recipes, even for an amateur baker like me.
 More importantly, they’ve all been bunny approved!